apache/openwhisk/tools/vagrant/README.md

 address will conflict, use `vagrant suspend` before starting another VM with the same IP address.

 The CLI is available in `../../bin`.
-There you will find binaries specific to various operating systems and architectures (e.g. `../../bin/mac/amd64/wsk`).
+The CLI `../../bin/wsk` is for Linux amd64.
+The CLI for other operating systems and architectures can be found under `../../bin/openwhisk-cli/build/`

 When using the CLI with a local deployment of OpenWhisk (which provides an insecure/self-signed SSL certificate), you must use the argument `-i` to permit an insecure HTTPS connection to OpenWhisk.
 This should be used for development